 A few years ago, a friend asked my father if he could recount his most memorable cycling experience.
 Having spent a lifetime on his bike, he had many, but distilled a few down into an email.
-Hunting through my messages last week, I came across the email and thought I would share it.
+Hunting through my messages, I came across the email and thought I would share it.

 Like my father, I’ve enjoyed some of my best moments on a bicycle in the Pyrenees.
 The majestic beauty of the mountains is combined with quiet narrow roads that wind their way over the peaks and along the rivers that cut through the gorges and valleys.
 Often the climbs are well above the tree line, which improves the view of the surrounding countryside.
 As the south of France is less populated than the north, and less affluent, there is less traffic, the towns are small and, for city dwellers like us, the area provides an escape.

 My father had many great adventures on a bike from a young age.
 When he was 11, he rode his mom’s Raleigh city bike the 100 miles from London to Brighton and back with a friend on many weekends during the summer.
 They would play on the beach, dip their feet in the water, and then head home before dark—quite an adventure for a pair of kids.
 From that point on, he was always on a bike, touring the English countryside and then, in his midteens, the European continent.
 Without a father, and a mother who worked long hours, the trips were alone or, more often, with friends.

 Mike riding through the streets of London in the late 1940s.
 Tongue out with the hammer down.

 I have many family occasions but there a few cycling memories that really stand out, all are related to climbs in the Alps or Pyrenees.Of course the climb of the Ventoux with Michael on the tandem is a stand-out memory .

 Mike Sr., Ralph Lapp and Michael Jr. at the base of Mount Ventoux in 1983.